Introduction

 Step 6: Going Live and Monitoring Performance

 After successful testing, the payment gateway can be launched for real transactions.
-However, integration does not end here—continuous monitoring is necessary to optimize performance.
+However, integration does not end here—continuous monitoring is necessary to optimise performance.

-Businesses should regularly track transaction success rates, detect fraudulent activities, and analyze customer behavior during checkout.
-Many payment gateways provide real-time dashboards and analytics to help businesses identify trends and optimize their payment processes.
+Businesses should regularly track transaction success rates, detect fraudulent activities, and analyse customer behavior during checkout.
+Many payment gateways provide real-time dashboards and analytics to help businesses identify trends and optimise their payment processes.

 Payment Gateway Integration Cost in Singapore